-This guide covers usage of the ML Plugin with our design partner, SensiML.
-From the ML Plugin, it is possible to save data to a CSV file that is formatted for import in the SensiML's Data Capture Lab (DCL).
+This guide covers the usage of the ML Partners Plugin with our design partner, SensiML.
+From the ML Partners Plugin, it is possible to save data to a CSV file that is formatted for import in the SensiML's Data Capture Lab (DCL).
 The DCL is the entry point for a new SensiML project, and it is where project data is labeled in preparation for model development.

-This section contains instructions for using the ML plugin with SensiML.
+This section contains instructions for using the ML Partners Plugin with SensiML.
 It will cover the process of saving data captured with Data Visualizer to a CSV file for use with SensiML.
 To learn more about how to use the SensiML Analytics Toolkit to create machine learning solutions, check out our example application "Gesture Recognition with SensiML".

 Saving Data for Import into the Data Capture Lab